martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 ```js
 const f = (x, y) => square(x) + x * y + square(y);
 ```
-you can access its parameters by
+and access its parameters with
 ```js
 parameters(f);   // returns the vector ["x", "y"]
 ```
-Similarly, your retrieve the parameters of `square` by
+Similarly, you can retrieve the parameters of `square` with
 ```js
 parameters(square); // returns the vector ["x"]
 ```